Estimating the Number of HTTP/3 Responses in QUIC Using Deep Learning: Abstract

 \section{Abstract}

-QUIC, a new and increasingly used transport protocol, enhances TCP by providing better security, performance, and features like stream multiplexing.
+QUIC, a new and increasingly used transport protocol, enhances TCP by offering improved security, performance, and stream multiplexing.
 These features, however, also impose challenges for network middle-boxes that need to monitor and analyze web traffic.
-This paper proposes a novel solution for estimating the number of HTTP/3 responses in a given QUIC connection by an observer.
+This paper proposes a novel method to estimate the number of HTTP/3 responses in a given QUIC connection by an observer.
 This estimation reveals server behavior, client-server interactions, and data transmission efficiency, which is crucial for various applications such as designing a load balancing solution and detecting HTTP/3 flood attacks.

-The proposed scheme transforms QUIC connection traces into a sequence of images and trains machine learning (ML) models to predict the number of responses.
-Then, by aggregating images of a QUIC connection, an observer can estimate the total number of responses.
-As the problem is formulated as a discrete regression problem, we introduce a dedicated loss function.
-The proposed scheme is evaluated on a dataset of over seven million images, generated from $100,000$ traces collected from over $44,000$ websites over a four-month period, from various vantage points.
-The scheme achieves up to 97\% cumulative accuracy in both known and unknown web server settings and 92\% accuracy in estimating the total number of responses in unseen QUIC traces.
+The proposed scheme transforms QUIC connection traces into image sequences and uses machine learning (ML) models, guided by a tailored loss function, to predict response counts.
+Evaluations on more than seven million images—derived from 100,000 traces collected across 44,000 websites over four months—achieve up to 97\% accuracy in both known and unknown server settings and 92\% accuracy on previously unseen complete QUIC traces.